3

 Plymouth

 Arrive and settle into this attractive harbourside village dating back in records to 1313.
 Mevagissey is derived from the names of two saints: St Meva and St Issey.
 Once the centre of Cornwall’s pilchard fishery, the harbour still boasts a few dozen small fishing boats.
 The town has a tradition of boat building dating back to 1745.
 Many of the old buildings, constructed of cob and slate, go back to a time when the large shoals of pilchards were the livelihood of the whole village.
 From the top of nearby Polkirt Hill there is a great view over the higgledy streets, the harbour and the yachting pool.
+To reach Mevagissey by public transport from Plymouth, take the Great Western Railway train from Plymouth Station to St Austell Station and then local bus to Mevagissey.
 Accommodation: We use a number of accommodation providers in this busy village.
 All are well appointed and comfortable.

 Meals: Nil